reimai/github4s/microsite/docs/docs.md

 In order to access the Github API, you will need to have [an access token][access-token] with the appropriate scopes (i.e. if you want to create gists, your token will need to have the gist scope).

-A personal token lives forever, github app's one has to be re-issued every hour.
+A personal token can be valid forever.
+However, the ones issued for [Github Apps][github-app] have to be re-issued every hour.
-Implementation of [github app][github_app] authentication involves 3rd party libraries like jwt and is left for the user.
+To solve that issue, github4s provides [AccessToken][access-token-scala] which you can hook into to provide authentication for your app using third-party libraries such as JWT implementations, for example.
+You can find the default implementation for static tokens in [StaticAccessToken][static-access-token-scala].

 ## Github4s